qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_menu_handling.rst

 Menu Handling
 *************
 Menus are well-established user interface elements in GUIs.
 They are popup-like controls that provide simple or cascading lists of buttons.
-Typical uses show menus opening off from buttons in tool bars, or popping up as context menus on mouse right-clicks e.g. on a tree element.
+Typical uses show menus opening off from buttons in tool bars, or popping up as context menus on right-clicks e.g. on a tree element.

 Here are a few examples: